Tacoma Mall shooting

-The Tacoma Mall shooting was an attempted mass murder that occurred on November 20, 2005, at the Tacoma Mall in Tacoma, Washington, United States.
+The Tacoma Mall shooting was a mass shooting and attempted mass murder that occurred on November 20, 2005, at the Tacoma Mall in Tacoma, Washington, United States.
 The gunman, Dominick Maldonado, entered the mall with a semi-automatic Norinco MAK-90 rifle and a pistol, injuring six before he instigated four armed kidnappings.

 Details

 Dominick Maldonado entered the Tacoma shopping mall around 12:15pm, November 20, 2005, and quickly opened fire with a MAK-90 semi-automatic rifle.
 During the course of the shooting, Brendan (Dan) McKown, a mall employee, intervened.
 McKown drew his 9 mm CZ pistol but then had second thoughts of shooting "a kid".
 McKown (with his handgun still holstered) verbally commanded Maldonado to put down his gun.
 Maldonado's response was to fire on McKown, striking him once in the leg and four times in the torso, damaging McKown's spine and leaving him paralyzed.
 In addition to McKown, five other people were shot but not seriously injured, and a seventh person received a non-gunshot injury.
 At least one other person in the mall at the time also pulled a gun on Maldonado, but did not fire for fear of hitting innocent bystanders.
 No one was killed during the shooting.

 Maldonado then took four people hostage in a Sam Goody store, including two employees, a customer, and a 12-year-old boy whom he only briefly held captive before releasing.
 The hostage situation lasted until 4 p.m. when Maldonado surrendered to a Tacoma police SWAT team without further incident.

 Hostages taken during the incident chronicled their story on Biography Channel's I Survived....